PladsElsker/comfyui-krita/README.md

 # ComfyUI integration in Krita

 ## ⚠️ WIP
-This extension is in active developpement.
+This extension is in active development.

 ## 🔨 Scope of the project
 ### Krita